 After checkout out the Octopus Tree, return to Shoobridge Track and turn left to walk back to the junction with Circle Track.
 Continue straight (which would have originally been a left turn) and Shoobridge Track takes you back to Pinnacles Road in another tenth of a mile.
 If you parked in the area between the two ends of the loop, your vehicle will be visible just down the road to the left.

-Octopus Tree is an interesting attraction in Wellington Park, and the 1.1-mile loop on Circle Track to Octopus Tree is a good short walk to explore along the drive up Pinnacles Road (toward the Pinnacles Boardwalk at the summit).
+Octopus Tree is an interesting attraction in Wellington Park, and the 1.1-kilometer (0.7-mile) loop on Circle Track to Octopus Tree is a good short walk to explore along the drive up Pinnacles Road (toward the Pinnacles Boardwalk at the summit).
 Bikes are not permitted on Circle Track and Shoobridge Track, but dogs are allowed on leashes.
 No fee or permit is required to hike to Octopus Tree in Wellington Park, so get out and enjoy!

 Directions: From the central business district of Hobart, where Highway 1 and A3 merge, continue south on Davey Street (A6).
 After 2 kilometers, stay to the right to continue straight through an intersection with Sothern Outlet (A6) and proceed up Davey Street (B54).
 After another 900 meters, Davey Street becomes Huon Road and curves to the right.
 Drive another 6.3 kilometers up Heon Road and make a very sharp right turn up Pillinger Drive (C616) toward Mount Wellington.
 Pillinger Drive turns into Pinnacles Road.
 From the intersection, it is 2.6 kilometers up to the car park at Shoobridge Bend where the loop begins.